madanyc/workfront-learn.en/help/portfolios-and-programs/prioritize-and-manage-work-with-portfolios.md

 ---
 title: Prioritize and Manage Work with Portfolios
-description: Learn how to prioritize and manage work with portfolios in [!DNL  ].
+description: Learn how to prioritize and manage work with portfolios in [!DNL  Workfront].
 feature: Strategic Planning
 type: Article
 role: User